What Is ArcGIS Insights?

 ArcGIS Insights is the fusion of spatial analysis from GIS, open data science, and BI workflows which are all integrated into one place.

-It’s “cards driven” like Google Charts with a drag and drop interface to connect to databases then perform data analytics.
+It’s “cards driven” like Google Charts with a drag-and-drop interface to connect to databases and then perform data analytics.

 ArcGIS Insights is a customizable, visual, and intuitive way to analyze data and maps with shareable models and workflows.

 Let’s explore ArcGIS Insights with more detail and what you’ll need to get started.

 ArcGIS has one of the most flexible ways to connect to various types of databases.
 For example, if you want to use Excel, just drag and drop an Excel file.
 Then, you can enable locations from XLS with geocoded addresses.

 Not only does it support a wide range of geographic data formats, but you can also connect to database connections such as SQL Server, HANA, and Oracle.
 Furthermore, you can enrich any type of data such as through demographic enrichment capabilities.

 If you want to create relationships between 2 datasets, this becomes a “derived dataset”.
 From here, you can apply filters as a card or from the master.
 But this will affect all previous cards.
 The main feature is how you can produce charts, with extra capabilities like switching from numeric to string field or grouping features.